magento/magento2/app/code/Magento/AmqpStore/README.md

 # Magento_AmqpStore module

-Magento_AmqpStore provides ability to specify store before publish messages with with the Advanced Message Queuing Protocol (AMQP).
+The Magento_AmqpStore module provides the ability to specify a store before publishing messages with the Advanced Message Queuing Protocol (AMQP).

 ## Extensibility